diyaAden/CSE3902_LOZ/README.md

 Potential Bugs:
 - Handler Manager might be refactored in the future.
-- Wait a sec after the link pick up items, then use items.
 - Increase firing speed of certain items
 - The map and item selection menu remains unfinished